ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 ## Password Database Creation and Git Support

 To initialize `pass`, call its init function with your public GPG key as the argument.
 You can find your key by running `gpg --list-keys`.
-In the [screenshot](#setting-up-a-gpg-id), the public key is `EBAA65BDAF7BF5D770070F013BE52220A00B08A9`.
-Here's how you initialize the `pass`
+In the previous screenshot, the public key is `EBAA65BDAF7BF5D770070F013BE52220A00B08A9`.
+Here's how you initialize the `pass` database:
-database:

 ```bash
 pass init EBAA65BDAF7BF5D770070F013BE52220A00B08A9